coilhq/mucoa/README.md

 ## Participant Joins Scheme
 A new participant joins the scheme and the necessary participant and configuration data is provisioned in the system.
 At this time the participant has no liquidity _(a current position of zero and a net debit cap of zero)_.
-All the necessary KYC requirements will be captured and completed by the DFSP when on-boarding contacts.
+All the necessary KYC requirements will be captured and completed by the DFSP for the onboarding process.

 ### Entities
 The following entities are present for a participant joining the Scheme: